install

-Let your agent setup Prismor
+Let your agent install Prismor

 How to use this skill